opensourceworks-org/object-storage-proxy/README.md

 - [x] Takes a Python authorization and api_key fetch callback function and cos bucket dictionary.
 - [x] The validation is cached with optional ttl.
 - [x] The apikey is used to authenticate against IBM's IAM endpoint and is cached and renewed on expiration.
-- [x] If no apikey is provided, a Python function can be passed in to fetch the apikey for any given bucket.
+- [x] If no apikey is provided, a Python function can be passed in to fetch the apikey for any given bucket (run once).
 - [ ] HMAC support: passing in access and secret id keys, will be used to sign the request

 The bucket dict contains for each bucket: